Summer Staff FAQ

 Reasons why working at camp this summer may not be for you:

-You cannot attend mandatory training dates for your desired position, including all of staff training week.
+You cannot attend mandatory training dates for your desired position, including staff training week.
 You cannot commit to working overnight every week from Sunday through Friday.
-You will not be able to commit to at least 6 weeks of work this summer due to other obligations.
+You will not be able to commit to at least 5 weeks of work this summer due to other obligations.
 You cannot live without your cell phone/tablet/other electronic device.
 You are unable to live in the rustic, fast-paced, and interactive environment described due to physical or mental health requirements that cannot be met with reasonable accommodation, or due to personal preference.
 You are uncomfortable with participating in aquatic activities, even when provided with a life jacket.
 You will have difficulty living in a community setting or adhering to the Christian community standards explained above.
 You hate fun.

 Ready for some God-inspired, life-changing experiences?

-Physical Address: 401 Jack Elliot Way, Centreville, MD 21617 * 410-556-6900
+Physical Address: 401 Jack Elliott Way, Centreville, MD 21617 * 410-556-6900